Smallspotted dart

-The smallspotted dart (Trachinotus baillonii) is an Indo-Pacific species of pompano in the family Carangidae.
+The smallspotted dart (Trachinotus baillonii) is an Indo-Pacific species of pompano in the family Trachinotidae.

 Description

 Trachinotus baillonii can reach a maximum length of 60 cm in males and a maximum weight of 1.5 kg.
 The body color varies from silvery blue to grey above, with some small black spots on the flanks.
 The number of these spots increases with age.
 This fish is silvery white below.
 It has large, strong fins, a forked tail, and a narrow base.
 It feeds on small fishes.